bilbatez/small-java-projects/README.md

-# unnecessary-java-projects
+# Small Java Projects
-A collection of unnecessary Java projects
+A collection of small Java projects